ganelson/inform/resources/Documentation/Writing with Inform.md

 >
 > If a project uses the Glulx setting, as is the default, then all numbers fit exactly into 8 hexadecimal digits, or 32 binary ones; with the Z-machine setting, numbers fit into 4 hexadecimal digits, or 16 binary ones.

-These too can be padded with zeroes:
+These too can be padded with zeros:

 > phrase: {phs_inbaseindigits} say "[(number) in (number) (base) digit/digits]"
 >
-> This text substitution writes out the number in the given number base, which must be between 2 and 36, padding with initial zeroes to ensure that the result is at least the given number of digits in length.
+> This text substitution writes out the number in the given number base, which must be between 2 and 36, padding with initial zeros to ensure that the result is at least the given number of digits in length.
 The number is printed unsigned, whatever the number base.
 >
 > For example, `"[232 in 4 decimal digits]."` produces ``0232`` and `"[232 in 4 hexadecimal digits]."` produces ``00E8``.